Latest Update for CS Executive Exam

 - Candidates should be of at least 17 years old.
 There are no maximum age limit restrictions to apply

-- Candidates must be Graduate in any stream except Fine Arts from a recognised university
+- Candidate must be Graduate in any stream except Fine Arts from a recognized university

 Mode of Application : Online

 Mode of Payment : Net Banking | Credit Card | Debit Card | NEFT | Other

 The Institute of Company Secretaries of India (ICSI) keeps the CS Executive registration open throughout the year.
 Candidates are advised to check the registration-related cutoff dates to avoid chances of delay/confusion in the registration session.
 The important cut-off dates as mentioned below.

 CS Executive Registration Cutoff Dates

 |For June Session||For All Modules||November 30 (previous year)|

 |For December Session||For All Modules||May 31 (same year)|

 - Marksheet or passing certificate for class 12